bloomberg/chef-bach/README.md

 =====

-These recipes are currently intended for building a BCPC cloud on top of Ubuntu 12.04 servers.
+These recipes are currently intended for building a BCPC cloud on top of Ubuntu 12.04 servers using Chef 10.
 When setting this up in VMs, be sure to add a few dedicated disks (for ceph OSDs) aside from boot volume.
 In addition, it's expected that you have three separate NICs per machine, with the following as defaults (and recommendations for VM settings):
  - ``eth0`` - management traffic (bridged NIC in VM)